Cloudways vs Kinsta for WordPress 2026: The Data-Driven Comparison You Actually Need

 Mobile App

-Winner: Tie (both are pretty mediocre)
+Winner: Tie (both are adequate at best)

 Security & Compliance

-Winner: Kinsta (especially for compliance-sensitive use cases)
+Winner: Kinsta (especially for compliance requirements)

 Pros and Cons: Cloudways vs Kinsta